pingidentity/pingidentity-devops-getting-started/docs/reference/dockerImageSecurity.md

 To evaluate Alpine’s security, we'll compare it with the following popular Linux distros: Ubuntu, CentOS, and Red Hat Enterprise Linux 7.
 We'll use the latest version (as of March 12, 2020) of each distro’s Docker image and compare them in four different areas: image size, number of packages installed by default, number of historical vulnerabilities reported on [cvedetails.com](https://www.cvedetails.com/), and the number of vulnerabilities reported by the Clair scan.

-This table summarises the numbers for each distro:
+This table summarizes the numbers for each distribution:

 | | Alpine | Ubuntu | CentOS | RHEL7 |
 | --- | --- | --- | --- | --- |